smikhalevski/doubter/README.md

 d.string().min(3, 'Minimum length is %s');
 ```

-You can pass a function as a message, then it would receive a check param, an issue code, an input value, a metadata,
+Pass a function as a message, then it would receive a check param, an issue code, an input value, a metadata, and
-and parsing options and should return a formatted message value.
+parsing options and should return a formatted message value.
 The returned formatted message can be of any type.

 For example, when using with React you may return a JSX element: